 ― J.R.R.
 Tolkien, The Lord of the Rings

 There are a number of books that describe walks on Lesvos.
 We have personal experience of the books by Mike Maunder and Sigrid van der Zee.
 These now have GPS data for the “boys with toys” or mobile phones and nice maps for everyone else.
-Sadly, Lesvos Walks has now closed.
+Sadly, Lesvos Walks web site has now closed.
 It is worth trying to find a copy if walking is your passion.
 Please, send us an email if you have any questions or need any help.

 There are other books as a quick search on the internet will show, so please don’t use lack of information as an excuse.

 Get off that sunbed, get out of the car and discover another Lesvos, a place of quiet, beauty and inspiration.

 Might we suggest some places you might like to try?